-Consider a request from Hans Kline for a special use permit to allow for a short-term rental at 168 Pleasant Hill Road.
+- for approval will move forward to City Council on August 13, 2019.b.
+Consider a request from Hans Kline for a special use permit to allow short-term rental - 4.b.
+Consider a request from Hans Kline for a special use permit to allow sl at 168 Pleasant Hill Road.